cypress-io/cypress/packages/packherd-require/README.md

 ### Transpile Cache

-I recommend to use the [dirt-simple-file-cache][dirt-simple-file-cache] module to provide the transpile cache as it has been developed alongside packherd for just this purpose.
+We recommend to use the [dirt-simple-file-cache][dirt-simple-file-cache] module to provide the transpile cache as it has been developed alongside packherd for just this purpose.

 Here is an example of how that option field could be setup with this module.